Jeiwan/uniswapv3-book/src/milestone_2/generalize-swapping.md

     );
 ```

-Next, we're calculating the amounts that can be provider by the current price range, and the new current price the swap will result in.
+Next, we're calculating the amounts that can be provided by the current price range, and the new current price the swap will result in.

 ```solidity
     state.amountSpecifiedRemaining -= step.amountIn;